dadabhaupokharkar/MyTestRepository/README.md

 # MyTestRepository
-Created to understand the GITHUB
+Initially Created to understand the GITHUB.
+Now Understanding the Branching strategies on GITHub